Aromatic mushroom stew in a delicious sauce with lots of herbs, the best mushroom main dish there is. Serve over polenta or mashed potatoes.

 - ⅔ cup good-quality vegetable broth 150 ml

 - ⅔ cup milk or heavy cream See note

 - ½ tablespoon cornstarch optional, not necessary if using heavy cream

 - 1-2 teaspoons lemon juice or to taste

-Clean the mushrooms, by wiping them carefully with kitchen paper to remove any dirt that might stick to them.
-I never wash mushrooms, I don’t think it is good for them.
+- Mushrooms: Clean the mushrooms by wiping them carefully with kitchen paper to remove any dirt that might stick to them.
 Halve or quarter the mushrooms, depending on their size.
-If they are very small, you can leave them whole, the dish will look particularly pretty in this case.
+If they are very small, you can leave them whole.
 Chop the stems in 2 or 3 pieces as well.
 Set aside.

-Adjust the taste with the lemon juice and more salt and pepper.
-Chop the herbs and sprinkle the stew with them.
-Serve immediately with one of the above-mentioned side dishes.
+- Adjust the taste with lemon juice and more salt and pepper.
+Chop the herbs and add to the stew.

 - Serve immediately with one of the sides mentioned above.